About Main Events in Mallorca

 18 - 25 June: WTA Mallorca Women's Tennis Open, Santa Ponça

 With five natural grass courts, the international competition in Santa Ponça is set to be high and will bring some of the biggest names in women's tennis to Mallorca.
+Dates & details.

 23 June: Nit del Foc, Palma

 One of the most popular festivals in Palma de Mallorca, called Nit de Foc (Night of Fire), takes place on the eve of Midsummer.
 The huge bonfires and fireworks displays, held each year in the Parc de la Mar, mark the beginning of Mallorca's summer fiestas.
+Dates & details.

-24 June: Sant Joan Fiesta
+24 June: Sant Joan Festival

 On this day, the locals celebrate Sant Joan (John the Baptist) along with the summer solstice throughout Mallorca with a bank holiday.
+Dates & details.

 Throughout July: Deià International Music Festival

 Every summer, the city of Palma organises the Bellver Castle Music Festival in the unrivalled setting of the round courtyard in the Bellver Castle, one of the city’s most beautiful and historic buildings.
+Dates & details.

 15 - 16 July: Verge del Carme

 A fishermen's' fiesta with celebrations dedicated to the Virgin, the patron of fishermen.
 Try Puerto Pollença or Porto Cristo for their extensive programmes in the week surrounding the 16th July.
+Dates & details.

 21 July: Artdemossa Fair, Valldemossa

 Normally held in late July, you can find musical performances, artisan displays, paintings, sculpture, photography, dance, and plenty of food and drink stalls.
+Dates & details.

 26 July - 2 August: La Patrona Festival, Pollença

 An ancient civic-religious celebration.
 Cannon shots, fireworks and bell ringing mark the beginning of the festival which will carry on until the 2nd of August, ending with the mock battle between Moors and Christians in Pollença town.
+Dates & details.

 Throughout July: Night Markets